 Some medications include antidepressant drugs like Prozac (Fluoxetine), Lexapro, and Zoloft (Sertraline), as well as antipsychotic drugs such as Risperdal (Risperidone).
 These drugs are effective in treating autism symptoms like anxiety, panic attacks, and aggression.
 It is recommended that sufficient consultations with specialist physicians be conducted before giving these drugs to individuals with ASD.

-General Tips to Parents with Autistic Children
+General Tips for Parents with Autistic Children

 Caring for kids with autism can be challenging and tough for parents and caregivers.
 Here are some tips to consider when caring for children in the spectrum: